IT-Skills-Exchange/algorithms-structures-patterns/data-structures/README.md

 access and modification.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

+## Abstract Data Type

+- Does not dictate how the data is organized
+- Dictates the operations you can perform
+- Concrete data structure is usually a concrete class
+- Abstract data type is usually an interface

 ## Content

 In the tutorial the following data structures will be described: